Gman-Superfly/AKIRA/architecture_theoretical/COMPUTATIONAL_COMPLEXITY_ANALYSIS.md

 ---

-*Oscar Goldman — Shogu Research Group @ Datamutant.ai*

 *"The 7+1 architecture achieves the rare combination: theoretical correctness (7 spectral is right), practical efficiency (8 total for hardware), and semantic clarity (space and time separated).
-This is not compromise — this is convergence."*
+This is not compromise, this is convergence."*

+*Oscar Goldman, Shogu Research Group @ Datamutant.ai subsidiary of 温心重工業*